Trolley crisis: Harris averse to cancelling planned admissions

 Mr Harris said the flu should not be considered a trivial condition.
 He said capacity constraints in hospitals had been compounded by “a very difficult flu season”.
 The Minister said more than half of all healthcare staff were still not receiving the flu vaccine.

-He said the number of healthcare workers receiving the vaccine had increased to about 45 per cent, up from 39 per cent.
-However Mr Harris said there was still a long way to go “and it begs the question why more than half of our staff are still not getting the flu vaccine”.
+He added that the number of healthcare workers receiving the vaccine had increased to about 45 per cent, up from 39 per cent.
+However there was still a long way to go “and it begs the question why more than half of our staff are still not getting the flu vaccine”.